brimdata/zed/docs/zed/README.md

 #### 1.6.2 Indexing Workflows

 Indexes are all created and managed explicitly via the `zed index` commands and equivalent API endpoints.
-It is the resposibility of external agents to create indexes that can be utilized by the service.
-This design allows the indexing system to be scaled out and run idenpendently from the ingest and query functions and be tailored to diverse workloads, e.g., the needs of a real-time log search use case are very different from those of an ETL use case but this design allows different workloads like these to be custom tuned.
+It is the responsibility of external agents to create indexes that can be utilized by the service.
+This design allows the indexing system to be scaled out and run independently from the ingest and query functions and be tailored to diverse workloads, e.g., the needs of a real-time log search use case are very different from those of an ETL use case but this design allows different workloads like these to be custom tuned.